turingschool/backend_mod_1_prework/section2/reflection.md

 ## Section 2 Reflection

 1. Regarding the blog posts in Part A, how do you feel about asking questions?
 Do you tend to ask them too soon, or wait too long, or somewhere in between?
 I tend to wait too long to ask questions.
 I am absolutely guilty of spending an hour banging my head against a problem because I feel like I will understand it better if I solve the problem myself.
 I will put more effort into spending a reasonable amount of time on an issue and then asking for help.
+I have found the practice of asking for help *if I have not made any progress* for 20 minutes to be a good compromise.

 ### If Statements